GirlsCodersWarsaw/stripe_clerk/README.md

 Credits
 ====
+Stripe Clerk engine to RubyClerks was made as a part of Rails Girls Summer of Code 2015 program.

 __RubyClerks:__ Thanks to project author and our amazing mentor [Torsten Rüger](https://github.com/dancinglightning)

 __TeamGirlsCodersWarsaw:__ Thanks to our fantastic coaches: [Jarek](https://github.com/pjar), [Łukasz](https://github.com/lsolniczek), [Tomasz](https://github.com/tomash) and [Piotr](https://github.com/chastell) and our lovely supervisor [Magda](https://github.com/madziaf)!